Concord, NC

 Nicholas earned his Bachelor of Arts degree in Music and Bachelor of Arts in Psychology from Mars Hill College and his Master of Music degree in Organ Performance at the University of North Carolina at Greensboro.
 Nick has served as organist in the Episcopal, Methodist, Catholic and Baptist churches.

-He will be joining us this Sunday, March 1.
+He joined us on Sunday, March 1.

 Growing in Faith - Sunday Mornings at 9:45am in the fellowship hall